German Federal Ministry of the Environment (BMU)

-The German Federal Environment Ministry (BMUB) established the International Climate Initiative (IKI) in 2008.
-BMUB uses the IKI to assist developing and emerging countries reduce greenhouse gas emissions, adapt to climate change and preserve biodiversity.
-The IKI receives revenue from the auction of EU ETS emission allowances, via the Climate and Energy Fund (EKF), and a significant annual contribution from the BMUB.
+The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) established the International Climate Initiative (IKI) in 2008.
+BMU uses the IKI to assist developing and emerging countries reduce greenhouse gas emissions, adapt to climate change and preserve biodiversity.
+The IKI receives revenue from the auction of EU ETS emission allowances, via the Climate and Energy Fund (EKF), and a significant annual contribution from the BMU.
 Investments made by the IKI provide developing and emerging countries with “new and additional” funding, which is critical for the implementation of the Paris Agreement.

 For 50 years, WWF has been protecting the future of nature.
 WWF is the world’s largest conservation organization, established in 100 countries and supported by about 5 million USD worldwide.
 WWF works in a unique way combining a global vision with scientific foundations, it is actively involved at all levels, from local to global, and ensures the delivery of innovative and idealistic solutions that meet the needs of people and nature.